victorneo/Django-Helpscout/README.rst

     )

-Once done, deploy your web application to production and point your Help Scout custom app URL to the url you have configured above and you should see a simple HTML output on Help Scout with the user's username and date joined.
+Once done, deploy your web application to production and point your Help Scout Custom App URL to the url you have configured above and you should see a simple HTML output on the side bar of a support ticket with the user's username and join date.

 Customizing the HTML Output
 ---------------------------

-You will most likely want to customize the HTML output to add in additional information related to the user.
-This library provides an easy way for you to override the templates that are used.
+You will want to customize the HTML output to add in additional information related to the user.
+You can do so by overriding the templates that are included.

 In your templates folder, create the following structure::